Add this event to your calendar (Outlook, iCalendar)

 We’ll visit Devils Tower in the second half of the day.
 We’ll take the most scenic route of I-90 W and US-14 W to WY-24 E to fully enjoy our driving and viewing plenty of beautiful vistas.
 It’s an easy and relaxed 1-hour drive.
 We’ll spend some time touring the Visitor Center before hiking the most popular Tower Trail in the park.
 It’s a short and easy 1.5 miles on the paved surface.

 It starts across the parking area from the Visitor Center.
 After a steep section leads us to a junction; we'll then go around the base of the Tower in either direction.
 The trail goes through ponderosa pine forest and the boulder field.
 Interpretative signs explain some of the geology and ecology of Devils Tower National Monument.
 There are benches along the path to take a snack break and enjoy views of the Tower.
 We’ll then take the same route driving back to Rapid City.

 9/29 (Sun) we’ll meet at 9:00 am.

 Crazy Horse Memorial & Cathedral Spires

 We’ll take the near-by Cathedral Spires trail in the afternoon.
-It is about 3-mile out and back with about 500 feet elevation gain.
+It is 2 miles out and back with 530 feet elevation gain.
 It is rated as a strenuous trail by the park.

 Cathedral Spires can feel deceptively easy at the beginning, but once reaching some of the short rock scrambles, one can understand the difficulty rating.
 Be prepared to climb over some rocky stretches of trail as it gradually gains elevation.
 Despite these tricky spots, there is also a fair amount of level trail.
 A nice feature of this trail is the area of flat, open ground at the end where we can enjoy a very nice break among the spires.